About us

 • Hold elective office in a city or town within the state for a minimum of one year; and

-CMLBugLearn what it takes to earn your Certificate of Municipal Leadership (CML) or check to see if you’ve already earned it!
+CMLBugLearn what it takes to achieve your Certificate of Municipal Leadership (CML) or if you’ve already earned it!
 The CML program recognizes mayors and councilmembers for accomplishing training in competency areas.
 You can track your progress toward your CML or contact AWC staff for more information.

 checkmark-blue-icon-75

-Candidates applying after this deadline will have the option to run for a position from the floor during the AWC Business Meeting on Thursday, June 26, in Kennewick.
+Candidates applying after the April 13 deadline will have the option to run for a position from the floor during the AWC Annual Meeting on Thursday, June 25, at 4 pm in Spokane.

 upcoming-events-icon-75